genevaers/User-Documentation/docs/Reference/Workbench/LogicText/LookupPaths.md

 {: .no_toc}
-# Lookup Paths
+# Lookup Paths in logic text

 {: .no_toc}
 TABLE OF CONTENTS
 1. TOC
 {:toc}

-# How to use lookup paths
+# How to use lookup paths in logic text

 A lookup path is a method to use one logical file to lookup a record in another logical file.
 For an introduction, see topic **Lookup paths overview**.